-1000s of commercial use vector symbols / shapes for Adobe Illustrator CC 2014 CS6 CS5 CS4 CS3 CS2 CS1 10 as well as 18 - 10 etc, royalty free AI format including spirals, Christmas diamonds, abstract, arrows, embellishments etc. Wonderful items to buy & download & use in all your projects Free symbols to download
+1000s of commercial use vector symbols / shapes for Adobe Illustrator CC 2014 CS6 CS5 CS4 CS3 CS2 CS1 10 as well as 18 - 10 etc, royalty free AI (or EPS) format including spirals, Christmas diamonds, abstract, arrows, embellishments etc. Wonderful items to buy & download & use in all your projects Free symbols to download

 They can all be edited in Adobe AI by double clicking the instance.
 Once you are in edit mode, you can then re-color the individual elements of the AI artwork as well as modify the paths - such as distorting them or rotating elements or adding new paths.
 They can be seen as a starting point for millions of stunning unique graphics.

 Once you have finished modifying the artwork, right click and select exit isolation mode.
 You can also exit the isolation mode via the arrows on the top left of the document.
 You can also edit the shapes by selecting the presets and then using the edit command on the control bar.

 You don't have to edit the instance to modify it, you can also add live effects such as 3D extrude without changing the source Ai shape.

 The presets can be used to create items for sale such as templates, books, logos, adverts, packaging, records, videos and much more - if you have any questions, please contact us.
 You can see the thumbnail galleries of all the items included in the sets on most of the product pages.
 Commercial use, all royalty free, world wide use, no credit is required, no restrictions, no time limits.
 All are by graphicxtras.com

 If you want other examples, please e-mail us.
 There are also some free samplers above.